networktocode/schema-enforcer/docs/ansible_command.md

 The `schema_enforcer_strict` variable can be declared in an ansible host or group file.
 This variable defaults to false if not set.
 If set to true, the `schema-enforcer` tool checks for `strict` adherence to schema.
 This means that no additional host vars can exist beyond those that are defined in the schema.

-From a design pattern perspective, when strict enforcment is used, all host variables are evaulated against a single schema id.
+From a design pattern perspective, when strict enforcment is used, all host variables are evaluated against a single schema id.
 This is in contrast to a design patern where a different schema id is defined for each top level host var/property.
 To this end, when strict enforcement is used, a single schema should be defined with references to schemas for all properties which are defined for a given host.
 The ids for such schema definitions are better named by role instead of host variable.
 For instance `schemas/spines` or `schemas/leafs` makes more sense with this design pattern than `schemas/dns_servers`.

 Two major caveats apply to using the `schema_enforcer_strict` variable.